Technigo/project-express-api/README.md

 # Express API Project

-This project's focus was to create my own RESTful API in Node using Express.
+This project is made as a part of the Technigo boot camp.
+The focus for this project was to create my own RESTful API in Node using Express.

 ## Endpoints